-Yes, this is the 2nd edition to my list of Node.js frameworks, the first one was where I had put together a list of seven minimal Node.js frameworks, which later turned into one of my most visited, shared and admired posts on this blog.
-If you were a part of the success, thank you and hopefully we can make this one just as good.
+Yes, this is the 2nd edition to my list of Node.js frameworks, the first one was where I had put together a list of seven Minimal Node.js Frameworks

 I have since received a ton of emails, comments and social media queries with suggestions, and questions as to what else is out there.
 It started to become very hard to keep up after a while, and I’ve decided to publish another post with a list of

 ten twelve (since update) web application frameworks, that are either not minimal, or haven’t been mentioned in the first edition.